wp-plugins/ultimate-blogroll/readme.txt

 == Changelog ==

+= 2.4.2 =
+* Fixed addlink in widget
+* Added namespaces to prevent name conflicts

+= 2.4.1.1 =
+* Restyled button in wizard

 = 2.4 =
 * Fixed Bugs: addlink, reCAPTCHA, Missing argument 2 for wpdb::prepare()
 * Fixed styling issues: buttons look fine in the new Wordpress style